qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Enter the :guilabel:`Name` of the field
 #.
 Select the data :guilabel:`Type`.
 Only :guilabel:`Decimal number`,
-   :guilabel:`Whole number`, :guilabel:`Text data` and :guilabel:`Date` formats
+   :guilabel:`Whole number`, :guilabel:`Text data` and :guilabel:`Date`
-   attributes are supported
+   attributes are supported.
 #.
 Depending on the selected data format, enter the :guilabel:`Length` and
    :guilabel:`Precision`.
 #.
-Click on the |newAttribute| :guilabel:`Add to Fields List` button.
+Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add.
+And reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it in the same way as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

-By default, A first integer ``id`` column is added but can be removed, if not desired.
+By default, A first integer ``id`` column is added but can be removed.

 .. index:: New SpatiaLite layer